Harvest (play): Receivers

+Other characters include the Guards and Agents, "unsmiling and efficient", Bidyut Bai, an aged neighbor, and unspecified urchins who crowd at the door of the apartment.

 Reception

 Backstage reviewed a production of the play, describing it as "... a fascinating, funny, and frightening glimpse of what happens when we commodify human beings."
 India Today wrote in 1998 "Savage, swiftian and with humour so black that what little laughter it provokes is painful, Manjula Padmanabhan's award-winning play is really an allegory about relationships."
 The New York Times reviewed a 2006 production of the play in New York City, writing that while the play was "well written" with an "engaging premise," it did not "totally deliver," in part because the plot grew too complicated.